Coronavirus-related crimes capitalize on global fear, panic

 Kadaga’s comments were widely mocked because the product is actually a disinfectant, according to the Ugandan firm that will produce the chemical, not to be ingested.

 Fraudsters purport to collect contaminated banknotes in South Africa.
-And police bust a clinic selling false testing kits in Kenya.
+And police busted a clinic selling false testing kits in Kenya.

 The United Kingdom’s National Fraud Intelligence Bureau has received more than 100 reports of virus-related scams, with losses totaling more than $1.1 million (970,000 pounds).